-Out of all the so-called “miracle” ingredients on the skin care scene, it can be hard to tell which ones are the real deal and which are little more than snake oil.
+Out of all the so-called “miracle” ingredients on the skin–care scene, it can be hard to tell which ones are the real deal and which are little more than buzzy words with not much ground to stand on.
 One nutrient that’s proven to be worth the hype?
-Vitamin C—a powerful, safe, science-backed compound that doesn’t just refine your complexion, but actually protects it from future damage.
+Vitamin C—a powerful, safe, science-backed compound that doesn’t just brighten and refine your complexion, but actually protects it from future damage.

 How Does Vitamin C Benefit Skin?